benjaminwolkchen/blog/content/post/i-care-about-privacy/index.md

 Signal has it's criticisms - as does every single app or service that was ever created - that's not the point.
 It's sad that such videos get recommended to people who just start out.

-Those videos decourage people to even start their privacy journey, they may have valid points but the videos directly go all-in and overwhelm people.
+Those videos decourage people to even start thier privacy journey, they may have valid points but the videos directly go all-in and overwhelm people.

 Now comes the important part - write it down, print it out, just memorize it: